jkschin/hackerspace/nyc_taxi/README.md

 2. Download the dataset from the link above.
 3. Put it in the `nyc_taxi` directory.
 4. Rename it as `original.csv`
+5. If you haven't already, use `pip` to install TensorFlow.
+You can refer to the TensorFlow website for more details.

 ## How do I generate the datasets?